evan-hammerstein/HyphaTracker/README.md

 * `matplotlib`
 * `csv`

-Ensure all dependencies are installed before running the script.
+Please ensure all dependencies are installed before running the script.

 ## Input Data

 * A folder containing grayscale image files (`.tif` format)

-* Images should be named with frame numbers to allow sequential processing
+* Images should be named with frame numbers for sequential processing

 # Usage Instructions